HRT and cancer

 If you are considering starting or stopping HRT, or using it for a long time, you should consider the risks involved and discuss them with your doctor.
 The issues are different for every woman.
-The fact that HRT increases the risk of breast cancer may be more important if you have a history of breast cancer in your family.

 Question about cancer?
 Contact our information nurse team